If you’re looking for a place to eat or a caffeine fix in Sarajevo, check out these best cafes and restaurants in

 Restaurant Dveri is in the very heart of Sarajevo, but it makes visitors feel as if they were in a country home.
-It’s one of the smallest restaurants in Sarajevo, the cozy interior making for a wonderful culinary experience.
+It’s one of the smallest restaurants in Sarajevo, the cozy interior making for an extraordinary culinary experience.

-Open for breakfast, lunch, and dinner, its menu features everything from omelets and banana frappes to steak in pepper sauce, vegetable soup and seafood salads.
+It is open for breakfast, lunch, and dinner; its menu features everything from omelets and banana frappes to steak in pepper sauce, vegetable soup, and seafood salads.
 It’s said to have some of the best traditional Bosnian food in Sarajevo.

 The Bosnian word “avlija” means a courtyard of a house, and Avlija Restaurant aims to be just that—a place where people gather, make friends, and children can play.